Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Introduction

 \section{Introduction}

-Monolayer graphene (MLG) is a two-dimensional carbon layer that has been of increasing interest for the scientific community since its first experimental realization in 2004 \cite{Novoselov04,Berger04,Hashimoto04}.
-Indeed, its linear dispersion at low energies is responsible for its fascinating properties \cite{DasSarma11} such as Klein tunneling \cite{Katsnelson2006}, quantum Hall effect \cite{Novoselov2005} and their potential applications in electronic devices, graphene-based nanocomposites or chemical sensors \cite{Schedin2007,Wu2008,Rafiee2009,Stankovich2006,Huang20,chen19}.
-However, these applications are severely limited due to the gap zero value.
-Hence, the band-gap opening and the control of graphene bilayer become essential for the applications in various electronic devices.
-One way to create a gap in graphene is selective functionalization, which has been used, for example, with hydrogen adsorption on a moir\'e of Graphene-Ir(111) \cite{Jorgensen16}.
-Since graphene is a zero gap material with a bipartite lattice, such a functionalization creates states so-called midgap states at Dirac energy $E_D$.
-Bernal bilayer graphene (BLG) is a system formed by two layers of MLG.
-One of its advantage is the control of its gap by applying an external gate voltage \cite{Castro07,McCann06,McCann13}, which opens the way to multiple applications for nanodevices \cite{Zhang09,Overweg18,Kurzmann19}.
-On the other hand, the operational of BLG devices can be based on changes in their electrical conductivity, which can be performed with using the influence of substrate \cite{Zhou07}, vacancies, ad-atoms or ad-molecules adsorbed on the surface of BLG \cite{Leenaerts09,Mapasha12,VanTuan16,Missaoui17,Missaoui18,Katoch18,Leconte11b,VanTuan16,Yang18,PINTO20}.
+Monolayer graphene (MLG) is a two-dimensional Carbon layer that has been of increasing interest for to scientific community since its first experimental realization in 2004 \cite{Novoselov04,Berger04,Hashimoto04}.
+Indeed, its chirality and linear dispersion at low energies are responsible for its fascinating properties \cite{DasSarma11} such as Klein tunneling \cite{Katsnelson2006}, quantum Hall effect \cite{Novoselov2005} and their potential applications in electronic devices, graphene-based nanocomposites, or chemical sensors \cite{Schedin2007,Wu2008,Rafiee2009,Stankovich2006,Huang20,chen19}.
+However, these applications are severely limited by the absence of a gap.
+Hence, the band-gap opening and the control of graphene bilayer become essential for applications in various electronic devices.
+One way to create a gap in graphene is the selective functionalization, which has been used, for example, with hydrogen adsorption on a moir\'e of Graphene-Ir(111) \cite{Jorgensen16}.
+A functionalization by an ad-atom (or ad-molecule) covalently bounded to a Carbon atom is a resonant scatterer for conduction states which strongly affect electronic structure and transport properties \cite{Leconte11b,Lherbier12,Roche12,Roche13,Trambly13,Yang18}.
+Since graphene is a zero-gap material with a bipartite lattice, such functionalization states create so-called \emph{midgap states} at the Dirac energy $E_D$.
+Bernal bilayer graphene (BLG) is a system formed by two layers of MLG translated from one to the other.
+One of its advantages is the control of its gap by applying an external gate voltage \cite{Castro07,McCann06,McCann13}, which opens the way to multiple applications for nanodevices \cite{Zhang09,Overweg18,Kurzmann19}.
+On the other hand, the BLG devices can be based on changes in their electrical conductivity, which can be performed with using the influence of substrate \cite{Zhou07}, vacancies, ad-atoms or ad-molecules adsorbed on the surface of BLG \cite{Leenaerts09,Mapasha12,VanTuan16,Missaoui17,Missaoui18, Katoch18,VanTuan16,PINTO20,son20}.
+Recently, it has been shown that single- and double-sided fluorination affect strongly conductivity, exhibiting insulating and conducting behavior, respectively \cite{son20}.
+From a theoretical point of view, the study of transport by semi-classical methods has been well done (see for instance Refs. \cite{DasSarma11,McCann13}).
+This approach is valid when $E_F$ is far enough from the Dirac energy.
+But for $E_F$ close to Dirac energy, abnormal transport due to quantum localization has been predicted for a random distribution of absorbates \cite{Missaoui17} and some very specific cases of selective functionalization \cite{VanTuan16,Missaoui18}.
+These effects are important when the resonant scatterer concentration (defect concentration) is large with respect to the charge carrier concentrations; indeed, each resonant scatterer creates one midgap states at Dirac energy $E_D$.
+Since these quantum effects, beyond the semi-classical behavior, are extremely dependent on the type of functionalization, a more systematic theoretical study is still needed to understand current experimental results and stimulate new experimental studies.